Compare long-term loans

 However, if you have a poor credit rating or no credit history at all, having a guarantor with a good credit history could improve your chances of getting a long-term loan.

-A guarantor is someone – usually a family member or close family friend – who will guarantee to take over the loan repayments if you’re unable to.
+A guarantor is someone – usually a family member or close friend – who’ll guarantee to take over the loan repayments if you’re unable to make them.
 It gives lenders an added assurance that the loan can be paid back.

 Be aware that guarantor loans usually come with higher interest rates than standard personal loans.